-Michael’s outside activities include assisting in the screening of California state judicial applicants as a Judicial Nominees Evaluation (JNE) Commissioner for the State Bar of California; serving as the Co-Chair of the Government Enforcement and Compliance Committee for the National Asian Pacific American Bar Association; and also serving as Secretary of the Board of Directors for the San Francisco Shakespeare Festival.
+Michael's outside activities include assisting in the screening of California state judicial applicants as a Judicial Nominees Evaluation (JNE) Commissioner for the State Bar of California; serving as the Co-Chair of the Government Enforcement and Compliance Committee for the National Asian Pacific American Bar Association; and also serving on the Executive Committee for the Board of Directors for the San Francisco Shakespeare Festival.

 Selected Litigation Matters

 - Secured partial acquittal and mistrial on all remaining counts following six-week criminal securities-fraud jury trial in which the U.S. Attorney's Office and the Fraud Section of the U.S. Department of Justice (DOJ) alleged a $32 million fraud in connection with a series of public offerings by a China-based oil and gas company.
 This case marked one of the DOJ's rare setbacks in a 2014 white-collar prosecution.
 Examined all defense witnesses, and also delivered both opening and closing arguments, persuading trial jurors not to convict client on any of multiple criminal counts brought by team of prosecutors.
 Case was featured in The American Lawyer, Reuters, Wall Street Journal, and numerous other publications.